Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 • is_student: boolean type (bool)

-Type-Annotated Variables Without Initial Values
+Variables Specified Without Initial Value

-When There Are No Type Hints
+When No Type Hint is Present

 def multiply(a, b):